Hyperelliptic curves and Ulrich sheaves on the complete intersection of two quadrics: Tate resolutions of -modules from Clifford modules

-(2) We have
+\eqref{item2} We have

-Since $\sum_{i=0}^{c} (-1)^{i} \rank_P F_{i}=0$ the $k[s,t]$-modules $N^{ev}$ and $N^{odd}$ have equal rank.
-Theorem \ref{linearResolutions} shows that the minimal free $P_{X}$-resolution of $M$ is isomorphic to $\Hom_{k}(\Ext_{P_{X}}(M,k),P_{X})$.
+Since $\sum_{i=0}^{c} (-1)^{i} \rank_P F_{i}=0$ the $k[s,t]$-modules $N^{\ev}$ and $N^{\odd}$ have equal rank.
+Theorem~\ref{linearResolutions} shows that the minimal free $P_{X}$-resolution of $M$ is isomorphic to $\Hom_{k}(\Ext_{P_{X}}(M,k),P_{X})$.
 From this construction we see that if one of the maps

-were not surjective, then there would be a generator of $\Hom_{k}(\Ext^{i+1}_{P_{X}}(M,k),k)$ which maps to zero in the complex.
+were not surjective, then there would be a generator of the module $\Hom_{k}(\Ext^{i+1}_{P_{X}}(M,k),k)$ which maps to zero in the complex.
 This is not possible because the complex is minimal.
 We conclude that the map

-is a surjective morphism of $\sO_{E}$-vector bundles of the same rank and hence an isomorphism.
+is a surjective morphism of $\sO_{E}$-vector bundles of the same rank and hence an isomorphism of $\sC^{\ev}$ modules.